goharbor/harbor/tests/testcases/Group8-Configuration/8-01-Authentication-edit-authentication.md

 1. Login UI as admin user.
 2. In configuration page,change authentication mode from DB to LDAP or from LDAP to DB.
 3. Save the configuration.
+4. Add or sign up a user.(For LDAP, login a user)
-4. Change the configuration again.
+5. Change the configuration again.

 # Expected Outcome:

 * In step2, user can change authentication mode.
-* In step4, user cannot change authentication mode.
+* In step5, user cannot change authentication mode.

 # Possible Problems:
 None